scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/server_control.rst

 Upon connection with a client and periodically, the server will broadcast a `status`.
 This status is a data structure containing all the information about what is going on on the other end of the websocket.
 It includes

-- The type of connection used by for the device
+- The type of connection used by the device
 - Details about the device if one is connected
 - The state of the datalogger inside the device
 - The loaded :abbr:`SFD (Scrutiny Frimware Description)` and its metadata if any